hmrc/pillar2-acceptance-tests/README.md

 #### Acceptance tests for Pillar2 Application Features
 This repository is the automated acceptance tests for Pillar2 Application which include below pages:

+These are the acceptance tests for the Pillar2 (Global Minimum Tax) service, which covers user journeys such as Submitting Eligibility Questions, User Registration, Subscription, Amend Subscription, and Maintaining Pillar2 tax for MNEs.
+This service is tested on the Jenkins build pipeline for tests that run through the full journey pages included below:

 ## Examples
 * https://www.staging.tax.service.gov.uk/auth-login-stub/gg-sign-in
 * https://www.staging.tax.service.gov.uk/report-pillar2-top-up-taxes/